Best prices without any hidden costs

-If you plan to travel by RV, you should allow at least 3 days if you want to relax a little.
+If you plan to travel by campervan, you should allow at least 3 days if you want to relax a little.
 The toll-free Atlantic Route is particularly beautiful and practically mountain-free.
-If you are flying and want to rent an RV in Spain first, you should consider from where you want to start your RV tour and then choose the nearest airport for the flight.
+If you are flying and want to rent a campervan in Spain first, you should consider from where you want to start your campervan tour and then choose the nearest airport for the flight.
 If you want to start in Andalusia, you should note that there are far fewer direct flights from Germany to Alméria than, for example, to Málaga, where the airport is not only larger, but which more airlines also fly to directly from Germany.

 So then: Vamos - and off to Spain!